toml-lang/toml-test/README.md

 If the TOML data is invalid, your parser **must** return with a non-zero exit code indicating an error.

-If the TOML data is valid, Your parser **must** output a JSON encoding of that data on `stdout` and return with a zero exit code indicating success.
+If the TOML data is valid, your parser **must** output a JSON encoding of that data on `stdout` and return with a zero exit code indicating success.

 The rest of this section is dedicated to describing that JSON encoding.